Education experts: your

 countr ies country’s schools need you.

 Great news for you, of course.
-With many schools finding they need some expert advice to stay top of the class, education consultants are more in demand than ever before.
+With schools needing expert advice to stay top of the class, education consultants are more in demand than ever before.

 Educating educators might be what you do best but that doesn’t always guarantee you a gold star.
 Each client you work with, be it a school or an individual student, has the potential to become a success story.
 But would you bet your career on it?